Atalanta/cucumber-chef/WIKI.md

 ## `cucumber-chef status`

-Displays information on the status of the current test lab.
+Displays information on the status of the current test lab:

     $ cucumber-chef status
     cucumber-chef v3.0.0.rc.0